 Registered education savings plans (RESP)

-If you’re looking to invest in your child’s future post-secondary education, a registered education savings plan (RESP) can help.
+If you’re looking to invest in your child’s future post-secondary education, an RESP can help.

 With the cost of post-secondary education skyrocketing, parents need all the head start they can get when it comes to financing their children’s tuition.
 A registered education savings plan (RESP) offers you government bonuses and a tax shelter to achieve that goal.